Click the link below to go to this page

 A refractory brick manufacturer, cradled in the Dirt Hills of Southern Saskatchewan, for 75 years (from 1914-1989).

--It is super refractory, a fireclay.
+-Super refractory (thus theoretically pure).
 The SHAB test bars (lower right from cone 10R and 10 down to 6 oxidation) correspond to the SHAB test results in the chart.
-Even at cone 10 this has an amazing 19% porosity.
-With almost no shrinkage.
+Even at cone 10, this has an amazing 19% porosity.
+With almost zero shrinkage.

--The top bar is reduction-fired yet barely darker than the one below it at the same temperature in oxidation.
-This indicates low iron content.
+-White burning: The top bar is reduction-fired yet barely darker than the one below it at the same temperature in oxidation (indicating low iron content).

-All of this information is preserved in our Insight-live account.
-Not shown are all the picture-specific and general notes I took.
-I compared this with about 10 other clays, doing the same for all of them, preserving a treasure trove of data that enables comparing all of them side-by-side.
+I compared this with about 10 other clays in the area, doing the same for all of them, preserving a treasure trove of data for clays I have been overlooking.

 Buy me a coffee and we can talk